Cruising Advice Index

 blocked off from passengers not belonging to the group.

-" It see...ms the cruise line thinks it is just fine to cater to specific groups over the majority of the other passengers.
+" ..the cruise line thinks it is just fine to cater to specific groups over the majority of the other passengers.
 On this cruise, the cruise line blocked off large sections of the ship on 2 separate occasions (that I am aware of) to cater to a jewelry company which had sent over 900 employees on this cruise."

 This situation happens pretty often.
-The reviewer recommends asking about group participation before you book but we've learned that cruise companies are very reluctant if not unwilling to share that information.
+The reviewer recommends asking about group participation before you book but we've learned that cruise companies are not unwilling to share that information.

 If weather or mechanical problems change your itinerary at the last minute, there's a good chance you will be offered a full or partial refund of your cruise fare (including port and sales taxes.)
 If you really need the vacation, take the cruise anyway without complaint and think of the the new itinerary as a last minute adventure.